nla/sprightly-public/README.md

 # Sprightly

 **Note:** This is an old (2010) fork of the internal Sprightly codebase.
 The dependencies on other NLA internal systems were stubbed out so that this could be run standalone.
-The NLA does not intend to maintain or support this fork.
+The NLA does not intend to maintain or support this fork and it is missing many changes that have been made to the internal production system over the last decade.

 We continue to make this available only for historical reference, it's not something that can be made use of by end users.

 ## Introduction